Barney Frank: Civil rights

 In 2007, Frank co-sponsored the "Partnership Benefits and Obligations Act" (S.2521/H.R.4838) to "provide benefits to domestic partners of Federal employees".
 That same year, he co-sponsored the "Equal Rights Amendment" (S.J.RES.10/H.J.RES.40) to "strengthen the ongoing efforts of women across the country to obtain equal treatment."
 In 2009, he signed bills recognizing the 40th anniversary of the Stonewall riots and the 100th anniversary of the NAACP.

-Frank has been outspoken on many civil rights issues, including lesbian, gay, bisexual and transgender (LGBT) rights.
+Frank was outspoken on many civil rights issues, including lesbian, gay, bisexual and transgender (LGBT) rights.
 In 1987, he publicly came out as gay.
 In 1990, Frank was instrumental in crafting the 1990 Immigration Act, which restated the reasons for which a person could be denied entry into the country.
 The act did not include "sexual preference exclusion[s]", reforming earlier immigration law which allowed persons to be excluded for a sexual deviance "afflict[ion]".
 He said in a 1996 interview: "I'm used to being in the minority.
 I'm a left-handed gay Jew.
 I've never felt, automatically, a member of any majority."
 In 1995, then-Republican House Majority Leader Dick Armey famously referred to Frank as "Barney Fag" in a press interview.
 Armey apologized and said it was "a slip of the tongue".
 Frank did not accept Armey's explanation, saying "I turned to my own expert, my mother, who reports that in 59 years of marriage, no one ever introduced her as Elsie Fag."
-In 1998, Frank founded the national LGBT Democratic organization, National Stonewall Democrats.